-When preceded by a group designation (e.g., the "Group 2 Principal Distribution Amount"), such amount for the specified Trust Asset Group.
+When preceded by a group or subgroup designation (e.g., the "Group 2 Principal Distribution Amount" or the "Subgroup 2A Principal Distribution Amount"), such amount for the specified Trust Asset Group or Subgroup.

-Principal Only Class......
+Principal Only Class.....
 A Class with a fixed Interest Rate of zero.

-Principal Only Security ......
-A Security of a Principal Only Class.
+Principal Only Security A Security of a Principal Only Class.

-Principal Type ......
-With respect to a Security, the category of its principal allocation, as identified in Appendix I of the Multifamily Base otherwise specified in the related Trust Agreement or MX Trust Agreement, if applicable, the last Business Day of the month immediately preceding the month in which that Distribution
+Principal Type.......
+With respect to a Security, the category of its principal allocation, as identified in Appendix I of the Multifamily Base Offering Circular.

+Benchmark is not LIBOR or SOFR, the time determined by Ginnie Mae in specified in the related Trust Agreement or MX Trust Agreement, if applicable, the last Business Day of the month immediately preceding the month in which that Distribution Date occurs.